IvanProdaiko94/hekdi/README.md

 # Dependency Injection

-1This module provides dependency injection for browser and node.
+This module provides dependency injection for browser and node.

+### There are **four** resolutionStrategies available:
+- `factory` each time a new instance will be created.
+- `singleton` only one instance will be created.
+- `value` just will be returned.
+- `constant` the same as `value` but can't be reassign.

 ## Basic usage: